 Sleep refreshes your body and re-energizes you for the day ahead.
 It is also through sleep that your body detoxes, which explains why we normally wake up more mentally invigorated.
 As a student, sleeping ample hours every night is significant in helping you retain information.
 This is because it is during sleep that the cells and neurons in your brains form new connections, thereby ensuring everything you learnt during the day is taped to your memory, not to be easily forgotten.

 It is virtually impossible to separate sleep from mental focus.
 As we have already mentioned, sleep is directly connected with the ability of your body to detoxify.
 These toxins are normally in form of proteins that accumulate between the brain cells during the day.

-According to this study that was published in Science, it was discovered that during sleep, the brain cells of a mouse may shrink so as to allow enough volumes of liquid to flow into and out of the brain, thereby clearing out all wastes from brain cells.
+According to a study that was published in Science.org, it was discovered that during sleep, the brain cells of a mouse may shrink so as to allow enough volumes of liquid to flow into and out of the brain, thereby clearing out all wastes from brain cells.
 The cells would then expand as soon as the animal wakes up.
 This act of detoxifying the brain directly improves mental focus as well as memory retention.

 After a good amount of sleep, the brain is able to retain information learned the day before.
 There are even more studies suggesting sleep deprivation could cause adverse effects on your mental focus.
 It is believed that brain neurons send signals at comparatively slower speeds when you are sleep-deprived.